Yolinux.com

 indexed value that has multiple rows that match, CLUSTER will help

-because once the index identifies the table page for the first row that
+because once the index identifies the heap page for the first row that

 During the cluster operation, a temporary copy of the table is created